Last Updated on July 28, 2022 by Michelle Ball

 5) The parents were denied their right to present their defense.

 6) The charges were not supported by the evidence presented in the case.

 7) The family was not advised of their hearing rights as required by the Education Code (e.g. right to have legal counsel, right to question and cross-examine witnesses, etc.)

 8) Other reasons?

-In every expulsion matter, appeal support needs to be specifically evaluated prior to proceeding.
+In every expulsion matter, support for winning the appeal needs to be evaluated prior to proceeding.
 Sometimes the school has done everything right procedurally and appeal is pointless.
 Other times, a parent may be shocked to find out how many rights were violated.

-This is why it is very important to consult with an attorney if you don’t like the expulsion hearing result.
-Better yet, consult with an attorney BEFORE the expulsion hearing itself.
-It is often much better to resolve things early in the expulsion process than after the hearing has already passed.
+It is often much better to resolve things early in the expulsion process than after the expulsion hearing has already passed.
+Such a resolution would make an appeal unnecessary.

-School expulsion and suspension defense lawyer Michelle Ball represents students statewide.
-Located in Sacramento, California, she may become involved in matters anywhere in California, including in Redding, Fort Bragg, Mendocino, Modesto, Hanford, Napa, Bakersfield, Los Angeles, Hollywood, the Bay Area, San Francisco and many other locations.
+Student lawyer Michelle Ball represents students statewide.
+Being an education attorney in Sacramento, she may become involved in matters anywhere in California, including in Redding, Fort Bragg, Mendocino, Modesto, Hanford, Napa, Bakersfield, Los Angeles, Hollywood, the Bay Area, and many other locations.

 Education Attorney for Students

 Please see my disclaimer.
 This is legal information, not legal advice and no attorney-client relationship is formed by this posting.
 This blog may not be reproduced without permission from the author and proper attribution of authorship.
 This blog may not reflect the current state of the law.